Master of Arts in TeachingSeptember 20, 2023 2023-11-30 16:25

 Program candidates entering the program for Elementary or Secondary Education will complete their studies in 36 semester-hours, while students in the Special Education specialization will complete the program in 38 semester-hours.

-The Master of Arts in Teaching is approved by the Tennessee Department of Education as a pathway for initial licensure in elementary education, secondary education (biology, chemistry and mathematics) and special education interventionist (K-8).
+The Master of Arts in Teaching is approved by the Tennessee Department of Education as a pathway for initial licensure in elementary education, secondary education [biology, chemistry, English, history, or mathematics (6-12)] and special education interventionist (K-8).